Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 - **`ChubbyLeaseDuration`** (10s): How long a Chubby session remains valid between heartbeats.
 If a tablet server fails to renew within this window, the master declares it dead.
 - **`LatestTimestamp`**: A sentinel value (`MaxInt64`) used when searching for the newest version of a cell.
 By sorting timestamps in descending order, the newest version always comes first.

----

 ## 3. Core Data Types

-This section defines the fundamental vocabulary of the system — the building blocks every other component uses.
+This section defines the fundamental vocabulary of the system, the building blocks every other component uses.

 ### Timestamp